Welcome to the

 Right on the curve.

-The aggregated test results mostly followed a normal bell curve, meaning most test takers fell in the 70-80% range.
+The aggregated test results mostly followed a normal bell curve.
+Most test takers fell in the 70-80% range, which means this assessment hit the sweet spot in terms of difficulty and identifying top performers.

 Here's the breakdown by subject.